 In addition to the problems described above, a felony conviction will further limit job and educational opportunities.
-Also, Georgia law creates a lifetime ban on food stamp eligibility and you cannot vote while incarcerated and on probation or parole.
+Also, Georgia law creates a lifetime ban on food stamp eligibility.
+You cannot vote while incarcerated and on probation or parole.

 I will demand that the prosecutor has real evidence.
 Drug tests done soon after arrests are often inaccurate, and I will make sure the drugs are scientifically tested.

-I often negotiate with prosecutors about potential plea deals, and work with prosecutors to get clients a conditional release of a client with their first controlled substance charge so that if you complete probation, the a controlled substance charge will be dropped from your record.
+I often negotiate with prosecutors about potential plea deals, and work with prosecutors to get clients a conditional release of a client with their first controlled substance charge.
+This is so that if you complete probation, the controlled substance charge will be dropped from your record.

-I will cross-examine the prosecutor’s witnesses if I can undermine the credibility of the officers and other witnesses, and ask questions to help the jury to see holes in the prosecutor’s case like whether you “knowingly” possessed a controlled substance (if the jury believes that you did not know the drugs were present, you cannot be convicted)..
+- Ask questions to help the jury to see holes in the prosecutor’s case like whether you “knowingly” possessed a controlled substance (if the jury believes that you did not know the drugs were present, you cannot be convicted).

-I will make sure that the prosecutor can prove that the substances were scientifically proven to bedrugs, and were transferred between police officers and the testing lab properly.
+- Make sure that the prosecutor can prove that the substances were scientifically proven to be drugs, and were transferred between police officers and the testing lab properly.

 Don’t let conviction for possession of a controlled substance ruin your future.
 Let me work for you to prevent a conviction or work for a more lenient sentence.